if you stay here they might talk

 lay heavy on your tongue.
 And you shiver, swallow them back.

-Step down from the ledge.
-Forget.
-Wonder why silence always speaks
+wondering why silence always speaks